Garmin Enduro 3 vs Garmin Venu 3

 Which one is better?

-The Garmin Enduro 3 is the better buy for most people - its battery life of up to 90 days crushes the Venu 3's 14 days.
-That said, grab the Venu 3 if you want the ability to take calls on the go - it's lighter and features a stunning AMOLED display.
+The Garmin Enduro 3 is the better buy for most people - its unbeatable battery life of 90 days crushes the Venu 3's 14 days.
+That said, grab the Venu 3 if you want a stunning display and wrist call capabilities - it's lighter at 1.66 oz.

 Who should buy each?